-Many schools offer help with university applications for students and career guidance in Singapore.
-This includes everything from organising university fairs and work experience opportunities and internships, choosing university courses and submitting applications.
-Here, we learn how high school students can benefit from the offerings at six Singapore international schools – plus, we get some tips from university and career guidance experts.
+Career guidance and help with university applications for students is so important.
+Support in this area can include organising university fairs and work experience opportunities and internships, careers counselling, and providing advice on choosing university courses and submitting applications.
+Here, we learn how high school students can benefit from the offerings at six Singapore international schools – plus, we get some tips from career guidance experts and a SAT prep institution in Singapore.

 Tanglin Trust School